K?d: 2016: Popular remixes

 On June 28, 2016, Cybulski released the single "Amaretto" as a collaboration with Luca Lush.
 The following month, on July 8, Cybulski appeared on the remix package for "Hey" by FÄIS and Afrojack on Universal alongside remixes from Matisse & Sadko, DubVision, Kronic, Conro, Hellberg and Tom & Jame.
 Two days later, Cybulski released a remix of "Elevated" by RKCB, which was featured on their remix package for the song.
 On July 20, Cybulski released a remix of "Youth" by Manila Killa, featuring Satica.
 The remix was featured on Manila Killa's Youth (Remixes) alongside a remix from Qrion.
 A week after "Youth," Cybulski released yet another remix, this one for "Happy" by Annabel Jones on Atlantic Records.

-On August 8, 2016, Cybulski released the single "Discover", featuring RKCB, on record label PRMD Music.
+On August 8, 2016, Cybulski released the single "Discover", featuring RKCB, on the record label PRMD Music.
 The track was premiered by Billboard on release.
 The song's lyric video was released on August 16, 2016.

 Cybulski released a remix of "4AM" by Huntar on August 22, 2016.
 On September 15, he released the single "Birth of the Universe".
 He released another single, "Forgotten" on October 6, 2016, which marked the start of his side project glitch boy.

 On October 26, 2016, Cybulski released the single "Mortem".
 The following month, Cybulski released a remix of "Sad Machine" by Porter Robinson on the 7th, and a remix of "We Are Your Friends" by Justice vs. Simian on the 29th.
 Two weeks later, on December 13, Cybulski released a remix of "It's All On U" by Illenium (featuring Liam O'Donnell).
 The track was featured on Illenium's remix package for Ashes alongside remixes from Dabin, We Are Fury, Mr FijiWiji, Just A Gent, Kill Paris, William Black, Crystal Skies, T-Mass, LZRD, it's different, and Hazey Eyes.